gmankab/guides/containers/desktop-in-container.md

 # desktop in container

-this giude allows you to run different desktop environments in toolbox containers on fedora
+this guide allows you to run different desktop environments in toolbox containers on fedora

 ### gnome